-As Ward Sister/Charge Nurse (RMN/RNLD), you will be competent across a range of clinical skills as well as being a confident leader who is competent in pushing and challenging a team to provide the highest levels of care.
-You will have a clear understanding of the Mental Health Act 1983 while being competent in formulation-based care and being committed to enhancing the quality of life of the patients in your care.
+As Ward Sister/Charge Nurse (RMN/RNLD), you will a confident leader who is competent in pushing and challenging a team to provide the highest levels of care.
+You will have a clear understanding of the Mental Health Act 1983 while being skilled in formulation-based care and being dedicated to enhancing the quality of life of the patients in your care.
 In your role, you will be assessing, planning and supporting the provision specialist therapeutic and person-centred treatment to those with enduring mental health diagnoses.

 Responsibilities for the Ward Sister/Charge Nurse – RMN/RNLD:

 - Educating and supporting healthcare and junior staff members

 - Comply with all legal, regulatory and best practice guidelines

 - Ensure medicines are appropriately received, stored and administered

 - Supervise and monitor standards of care and take appropriate action to improve standards when required